asyncapi/learning-paths/100-level-AsyncAPI-Intro/step1.md

 In a microservices architecture, each microservice represents a specific function.
 Different microservices communicate using events, much like teams collaborating on tasks.
 For example, one team handles baking the birthday cake, while another focuses on decorating the room.
 These teams must communicate to share their progress.

 AsyncAPI helps different microservices communicate with each other.
-For microservices to talk to each other, they would have to:

-* Define how to send and receive messages
+For microservices to talk to each other, they would have to define how to send and receive messages.
-* Schedule when to send these messages
-* Ensure consistent language in messages

-AsyncAPI ensures that each microservice knows what information it will receive, how it will receive it, and what it should do with it.
+AsyncAPI ensures that each microservice knows what information it will receive and how it will receive it.
 AsyncAPI helps document interactions between microservices for developers developer understanding and integration.

 Now, with coffee in hand, Eve and Chan are ready to step into Chan's spaceship to enhance its communication system.